 - If shared care is not accepted, inform the specialist of the decision in writing within 14 days with reasons as to why shared care cannot be entered into.
 If shared care is accepted, ensure knowledge and understanding of the therapeutic issues relating to the patient's clinical condition.
-Undergo any additional training necessary to carry out the prescribing and monitoring requirements.
-Agree that, in their opinion, the patient should receive shared care for the diagnosed condition unless good reasons exist for the management to remain within the secondary care. - If accepted, prescribe ongoing treatment as detailed in the specialists request and as per section 5 taking into any account potential drug interactions in section 7. - Adjust the dose of azathioprine prescribed as advised by the specialist and communicate any changes made to the patient. - Conduct the required monitoring as outlined in section 9.
-Communicate any abnormal results to the specialist.
-Discuss with the referring specialist team if there are any amendments to the suggested monitoring schedule. - Ensure the patient is given the appropriate follow-up and monitoring appointments.
+Undergo any additional training necessary to carry out the prescribing and monitoring requirements. - Agree that, in their opinion, the patient should receive shared care for the diagnosed condition unless good reasons exist for the management to remain within the secondary care. - If accepted, prescribe ongoing treatment as detailed in the specialist's request and as per section 5 taking into account any potential drug interactions in section 7. - Adjust the dose of mercaptopurine prescribed as advised by the specialist and communicate any changes made to the patient. - Conduct the required monitoring as outlined in section 9.
+Communicate any abnormal results to the specialist. - Ensure the patient is given the appropriate follow-up and monitoring appointments.
 If a patient fails to attend, contact the patient in a timely manner to arrange alternative appointments.
 It is the GP's responsibility to decide whether to continue treatment in a patient who does not attend follow-up and monitoring appointments.
-If the patient regularly fails to attend the monitoring appointment, the GP may withhold the prescription and inform the consultant responsible for the patient's care. - Assess for possible interactions with azathioprine when starting new medicines (see section 7).

-- Manage any adverse effects as detailed in section 10 and discuss them with the specialist team when required.
-Refer the patient back to the specialist team if further investigation is required. - Stop azathioprine and discuss urgently with the specialist if bone marrow suppression is suspected. - Discuss other adverse effects with the specialist team as clinically appropriate (see section 10). - Contact the specialist team for advice if the patient becomes or plans to become pregnant. - Stop treatment as advised by the specialist. - Offer patients vaccination in line with the current Joint Committee on Vaccination and Immunisation advice.
-(Immunisation against infectious disease).
+If the patient regularly fails to attend the monitoring appointment, the GP may withhold the prescription and inform the consultant responsible for the patient's care. - Assess for possible interactions with mercaptopurine when starting new medicines (section 7). - Manage any adverse effects as detailed in section 10 and discuss them with the specialist team when required.
+Refer the patient back to the specialist team if further investigation is required. - Stop mercaptopurine and discuss urgently with the specialist if bone marrow suppression is suspected. - Discuss other adverse effects with the specialist team as clinically appropriate (section 10). - Contact the specialist team for advice if the patient becomes or plans to become pregnant. - Stop treatment as advised by the specialist. - Contact details for primary care prescribers will be made available. - Offer patients vaccination in line with the current Joint Committee on Vaccination and Immunisation advice.
+(Immunisation against infectious disease). - 2 | National shared care protocol adapted for local use: Mercaptopurine for Patients Within Adult Services (Non-transplant Indications)